The Accessible Community Forum

 November 18th, 2022

 Do you feel you have equitable access to Accessible Education in British Columbia?
-Listen in as our community and group of panelists explore possible solutions and resources to bridge the gap between the education opportunities you currently experience, and what it could become.
+Listen in as our community and panellists explore possible solutions and resources to bridge the gap between the education opportunities you currently experience and what they could become.

 - Dr. Carly Christensen: Assistant Professor at the University of British Columbia